GarrettHaley/CS-373-DADA/index.md

 ## Week 1 Write Up
 This week's write up will focus on the lecture content created by the Director of Threat Intelligence Malware Operations at McAfee Labs.
 Overall, I found the material to be pretty engaging and interesting.
-I will go over a little bit about what I learned about malware, why it exists, naming conventions, role of malware researchers, some security definitions I learned, and review aspects of Advanced Persistent Threats (APT's)
+I will go over a little bit about what I learned about malware, why it exists, naming conventions, role of malware researchers, some security definitions I learned, and review aspects of Advanced Persistent Threats (APT's).

 #### Why Does Malware Exist?